blkluv/gemini-photobooth-portal/docs/BACKEND_OVERVIEW.md

 ## Improved Upload/Conversion Logic
 - Only attempts MP4 conversion for WebM files.
 - Robust error handling and logging for uploads and conversions.

+## API Structure
+- All backend PHP endpoints are in the `api/` directory, clearly separated from frontend code.
+- Key validation and trial request APIs are robust and documented.